FuelLabs/fuelup/docs/src/developer_guide/building_a_channel.md

 ### Manual

-There may be times when we need a channel for a one-off event eg. testnets.
+There may be times when we need a channel for a one-off event e.g. testnets.
 During these events, we do not

 require a routine update, and can essentially publish once and be done.
 This is when manual publishing is done.